UNR-CFB/lahontan/scripts/Pipeline/README.md

 ## Quick Start

-1. Create an Input file with `runPipe gendef` for your desired pipeline using the `-m` option.
+1. Create an Input file with `lahontan gendef` for your desired pipeline using the `-m` option.
 Then fill in the "[locations]" section.
 2. Make sure data and references are following format specified in Setup
-3. Prepare reference data with `runPipe prepref`.
+3. Prepare reference data with `lahontan prepref`.
 If you are using the `kall` or `bowtie2` pipeline, be sure to add the `--kallisto` or `--bowtie2` flag to make sure the appropriate indices get created.
-4. Run `runPipe mj` to make a metadata file
+4. Run `lahontan mj` to make a metadata file
-5. Run `runPipe mb` to make a blacklist file
+5. Run `lahontan mb` to make a blacklist file
 6. Decide if you will be running the pipeline with SLURM or not
-    * If yes, then run `runPipe fo` with proper arguments to make optimal path file
+    * If yes, then run `lahontan fo` with proper arguments to make optimal path file
     * If no, then you can skip this step
     * The following steps will be denoted with a (s) if the step is for SLURM or a (w) if the step is without SLURM
 7. (s) Make a batch file by adding the `--makebatch` option to any of the three pipeline commands.
-You should also add the `--batchjson` option with the file you made with `runPipe fo`; the `--jsonfile` option with the file you made with  `runPipe mj`; the `--use-blacklist` option with the file you made with `runPipe mb`; and the `--use-reference` because the reference data has been prepared.
+You should also add the `--batchjson` option with the file you made with `lahontan fo`; the `--jsonfile` option with the file you made with  `lahontan mj`; the `--use-blacklist` option with the file you made with `lahontan mb`; and the `--use-reference` because the reference data has been prepared.
 So an example command to make a featureCounts batch file may look like:
 ```
-$ runPipe fcounts --makebatch 48,48,32 --batchjson /path/to/OptimalPath.dat \
+$ lahontan fcounts --makebatch 48,48,32 --batchjson /path/to/OptimalPath.dat \
 --jsonfile /path/to/Metadata.json --use-blacklist /path/to/CustomBlacklist.fa \
 --use-reference /path/to/INPUT
 ```